 - Journals of deferred work items

-The installation guide explains how to obtain the
+The build guide explains how to obtain the

 source code and build LogDevice components including the logdeviced